Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Proof of Consent; user consent registration that respects the data minimization guideline.
 * Implementation of Google Tag Manager, Google Analytics, Matomo etc.
 * Automatically anonymizes IP-addresses for Google Analytics if needed.
-* Blocks 3rd party cookies like Facebook, Instagram, AdSense, Recaptcha, Twitter and more.
+* Blocks 3rd party cookies like Google Maps, Facebook, Instagram, AdSense, Recaptcha, Twitter and more.
-* Blocks iFrames, like YouTube/Vimeo embedded videos and Social iFrames.
+* Blocks iFrames, like YouTube, Vimeo, Dailymotion embedded videos and Social iFrames.
 * Placeholders for blocked iFrames.
-Still images from videos and individual placeholders per service.
+Stills from videos and individual placeholders per service.
 * Detected Cookie Data is prefilled from the shipped Cookie Database, which is continuously updated.
 * We closely follow the latest developments in the ePrivacy legislation and other legislation.
 * Integrates seamlessly with Gutenberg, Elementor, Divi, Forminator, WPBakery, Monsterinsights, WPForms, Gravity Forms, Happy Forms, Contact Form 7 (CF7), Woocommerce, Easy Digital Downloads, WP Google Maps, Google Maps Widget, CAOS | Host Google Analytics Locally and other popular plugins.
 * Tested with popular themes en page builders.
 * Integrated with WordPress Privacy features.
 Export and erase personal data from our dashboard.
 * Gutenberg Blocks enabled.
-* Ready for GDPR, AVG, DSVGO, CNIL, PECR, UK DPA, UK GDPR, CCPA & COPPA among others.
+* Ready for GDPR, AVG, DSVGO, CNIL, PECR, UK DPA, UK GDPR, CCPA & COPPA.
+* Choose from which region your visitors are coming: European Union, United Kingdom or United States

 Complianz is on [GitHub](https://github.com/rlankhorst/complianz-gdpr) as well!

+IMPORTANT!
+Complianz | GDPR Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.

 = Love Complianz? =
 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing), also available for multisite users.